Why to be nice to people in airports

 Once upon a time, I worked in an airport.
 This story has a moral, so pay attention.

 I worked for a duty-free shop.
-Our job was to staff (or man, if you're feeling sexist), the arrivals shop, which was a little place full of alcohol, cigarettes and perfume (interesting mixture really) that you could visit if you were on your way in to Perth.
+Our job was to staff the arrivals shop, which was a little place full of alcohol, cigarettes and perfume (interesting mixture really) that you could visit if you were on your way in to Perth.
 When I started working there, we were pretty much the cheapest store in the southern hemisphere.
 A year later we were somewhat less so.

 Abusive customer was subjected to every search possible that didn't involve him having him take his clothes off.
 He was the very last person from his flight to make it out onto the arrivals concourse.

 The moral of this story is: "Never, never, NEVER piss off anyone who works in an airport.
-The moment you walk through that door, assume that everyone you meet is best friends with somebody who has the perfectly legal authority to book you in on a date with a rubber glove."
+The moment you walk through that door, assume that everyone you meet is best friends with somebody who has the perfectly legal authority to make your day very unpleasant."

 Have a nice day.